Current Interests

 This is one of the demos from the free Interactive 3D Graphics MOOC I created for Udacity.
 I particularly like this demo, as it shows the series of matrices used in the rendering pipeline and lets the student see how various operations affect each.

 My free Mineways software exports Minecraft models for display or 3D printing, allowing easy reuse or upload to SketchFab and other services.
-First released in 2011, as of 2017 the program is downloaded about 500 times a day.
+First released in 2011, as of 2024 the program is downloaded about 700 times a day.
+It's been used in a number of live events, e.g., at SIGGRAPH 2015's Making studio.

 For many years I worked on a team building the One Graphics System.
 It is used by Maya, 3DS MAX, AutoCAD, Inventor, Fusion 360, Revit, and other Autodesk products for interactive display.
 For example, the NPR styles in 3DS MAX are performed by code I helped develop for OGS.